 Watch The Trailer!

-We're excited to announce the launch of the film with our new website and trailer.
+We're excited to announce the launch of the film with our website and trailer.
 It's the work of a passionate young changemaker determined to use her talents to help make a difference.
 The film is a social impact film and we hope you'll join our community.
 Together we are Global SunRisers.
 We care about each other and the world we live in.
 We respect the rights of all.
 We take initiative to overcome our problems, hardships, obstacles and do so with open minds, hands and hearts.
 That’s what makes us leaders.
 Our service does make a difference.
 BECOME A GLOBAL SUNRISER TODAY!Sign Up

 About The Filmmaker